Gumbo64/sm64-crypto/readme.md

 3. Put your sm64 ROM into the root of the extracted folder, and call it `baserom.us.z64`
 4. right click and run `install.sh` (or cd into the root of the repository and run it in the terminal)
 5. do what it says (it will take a while)
+  When rust is installing, press enter if you don't have rust or press 3 if you already have rust
 6. after it is done, run `play_game.sh` to play

 ### Podman Desktop (no GUI or mining)